citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ### Allow opening in-emulation menu by pressing Back ([#6248](https://github.com/citra-emu/citra/pull/6248)) by [JosJuice](https://github.com/JosJuice)

-With the Android 13 update released on some devices came a big issue with Citra.
+Android 13, which has recently released on some newer devices, has caused several big issues with Citra's UI.
 No longer could you swipe down from the top to open the in-game menu!
 Instead, just the phone notification bar would be brought down.

-Due to this, you could no longer access Save States, Amiibo, Screen Layout, Overlay, FPS counter and so many more vital options to use Citra!
-This was a massive problem!
+Due to this, you could no longer access Save States, Amiibo, Screen Layout, Overlay, FPS counter and so many more vital options to use Citra.

 The solution was to just use the back button found on all devices to open the in-emulation menu instead!
 This can be accessed from the bottom of the device, next to the home button and recents button.
 The in-emulation menu is accessible on a number of devices now, such as Chromebooks running Citra Android and VR headsets, not just devices running Android 13.